RayHightower/RayHightower.com/_posts/2020-02-06-sam-zell-solves-business-puzzles.markdown

 ### Law School

 Sam's initial feelings about law school can be summed up in one quote from the book: "Law school was boring beyond belief."
 He enrolled and graduated to please his parents.
-Decades later, as he found himself in complex business deals, he was greatful for the thinking framework that his legal education had given him.
+Decades later, as he found himself working through complex business deals, he was greatful for the thinking framework that his legal education had given him.

 Zell bought his first building, a three-unit apartment building, during his second year of law school.
 His father was an early investor.
 This gave Sam a great sense of pride.
 The father's investment was tangible proof that he recognized Sam as a legitimate businessman.